 Dixie Chicks’ The Long Way Around is my personal anthem.
-I despise boxes and the limitations they represent.
 Much to the chagrin of my parents, I always seem to take the long way.
 Like walking away from a cushy well paying job to pursue full-time travel and earn a living online in an effort to enjoy more freedom, embrace my intrinsic talents, and re-align with my purpose.

 My resume reads like a smorgasbord of random experiences – BPO Operations Management, Employee Engagement, Customer Experience, Makeup artistry, Retail Management, Marketing, Public Relations, Copywriting and Digital Storytelling.

 And while there have been times when this all seemed like a hodgepodge of randomness that would lead to nowhere fast, I have since discovered this to be my greatest asset.